Lchiepe/Location-based-social-planning-app/README.md

 Search for and befriend users in the database to enable social capabilites.
 Soon to be implemented with a messaging program allowing users to share multi media and communicate. improved map.

 Improved map feature to displays more location names and land marks.
-Soon to allow user interation to pin locations, display its details and share the pin t=with users friend group.
+Soon to allow user interation to pin locations, display its details and share with users friend group.

 Create shared itineraries with friends and track contributions in real-time.
 Advanced Privacy Controls